GISerDaiShaoqing/Urban-Carbon-Dioxide-sources-gridded-maps-and-its-detemination-in-Jinjiang-city/README.md

 ## Introduction

 The open datasets published in the [Data in Brief](https://doi.org/10.1016/j.dib.2020.105274).
-They were used to analyzed in two published papers in [Journal of Cleaner Production](https://doi.org/10.1016/j.jclepro.2019.118659) and [Remote Sensing](https://www.mdpi.com/2072-4292/12/23/3932).
+We used them to analyze the carbon dioxide emissions-related problem in two published papers in [Journal of Cleaner Production](https://doi.org/10.1016/j.jclepro.2019.118659) and [Remote Sensing](https://www.mdpi.com/2072-4292/12/23/3932).
 You can download the data and use.
 Please contact me if you have question!

 |Author|Shaoqing Dai|
 |---|---|